 Here “username” is the name of your docker hub account and “repository” is the name of a repository in your docker hub account.
 The “tag” can be anything like “v1”, etc.

-The docker build command to run is:
+The docker build command which we run is:

 docker build -t yogyogi/apps:first .

 Now login to your docker hub account and create a new repository by the name of apps.
 Once the repository is created it will show the push command that will push a local image to it.
-The command in my case is.
+The command in our case is.

 docker push yogyogi/apps:tagname